docker/docs/content/manuals/admin/organization/manage-products.md

 [integrations](../../scout/explore/dashboard.md#integrations) and [repository
 settings](../../scout/explore/dashboard.md#repository-settings).

-To manage access for using Docker Scout on local images in Docker Desktop, use [Settings Management](../../security/for-admins/hardened-desktop/settings-management/_index.md) and set `sbomIndexing` to `false` to disable, or to `true` to enable.
+To manage access to Docker Scout for use on local images with Docker Desktop, use [Settings Management](../../security/for-admins/hardened-desktop/settings-management/_index.md) and set `sbomIndexing` to `false` to disable, or to `true` to enable.